Position title: General Manager

 The usual days of work are Monday-Friday (9am-5pm), however some flexibility regarding days/hours of work may be possible.

 A salary of $100,000 - $120,000 per annum (+ SG superannuation) is offered for this full-time position.

 NB: APW is also open to the possibility of the position being part-time EFT = 0.8 (30 hours a week), with the salary and other benefits being pro rata the full-time position.

 Applications addressing the Selection Criteria (maximum 3 pages) should be accompanied by a covering letter and a curriculum vitae with the names and contact details of two professional referees.

-Applicants will be contacted if they have been shortlisted for interview by Friday 25 June 2021.
+Please note: Applicants will be contacted if they have been shortlisted for interview by Friday 14 April 2023.